Integration Platform for Commerce Connectivity

 Read more

-Being able to normalize data enables you tore-use integration flows
+Being able to normalize data enables you to re-use integration flows

 JSON schema

 Alumio uses JSON schemas to offer a clear data format to communicate with.
-The schemas are used to determine what user input should like, how configuration objects should be defined, how forms should be rendered, etc. These schemas make for a clear and consistent application interface.
+The schemas are used to determine what user input should look like, how configuration objects should be defined, how forms should be rendered, etc. These schemas make for a clear and consistent application interface.

 Data entity types

 Data entities for predefined elements are standardized.
-This means Alumio has an intermediate standard for many data entity types (e.g., orders, products, credit memo’s, people, etc.).
+This means Alumio has an intermediate standard for many data entity types (e.g., orders, products, credit memos, people, etc.).
 This reduces the general complexity of configuring data flows and interfacing with (partially) known systems and minimizing the mutations needed on the given data.

 Alumio makes it easy to send HTTP requests and trivial to integrate with web services.
 It offers a simple interface for POST requests, streaming uploads and downloads, to build query strings, using HTTP cookies, upload JSON data, and so on.
 It can send both synchronous and asynchronous requests using the same interface.
-The underlying HTTP transport is being abstracted away in Alumio, offering you the ability to transport agnostic code.
+The underlying HTTP transport is abstracted away in Alumio, offering you the ability to transport agnostic code.
 This means no hard dependency on cURL, streams, sockets, or non-blocking event loops.
 Alumio offers you a way to augment and compose client behavior.

 Alumio offers the possibility to apply mocking, which means to create mock-ups/mock system components.
 It enables several development and testing workflows that greatly enhance the agility of engineers with complex infrastructures and systems.
 API mocking empowers engineers and QA testers in their everyday work.

 With mocking, it is possible to start work before a functional API endpoint exists, by making agreements about the API input and output formats.
-Both parties can then continue their work, until the two can be tested together.

-Lifecycle API management has become an important aspect and prevalent in the light of shifts toward continuous, collaborative development.
-It’s a direct result of the increasing complexity of API architecture.
-An increased focus on the API management lifecycle is indicative of the instrumental role APIs play in today’s business.
 Alumio offers several features and best practices to support and maintain API-driven integrations over time.
 Configurations within Alumio becomes reusable components within the ecosystem of your environment.
-This allows you to quickly adapt to new business requirements, or API changes.
-Also, configurations can be standardized and maintain within development pipelines of partners, allowing you to fully integrate end-to-end integrations within larger programs.
-Alumio supports its users with monitoring and alerting of API processes.
-The configurations integrations with API endpoints can be enhanced and updated to support upcoming or newly introduced API versions.
+This allows you to quickly adapt to new business requirements or API changes.
+Configurations can be standardized and maintained within development pipelines of partners, enabling you to fully integrate end-to-end integrations within larger programs.

 Download the technical white paper